We give the Chemex a rating of 4.6 out of 5 stars:

 Worth reading: Our Simple Guide to Cleaning a Chemex (With Pictures)

 Beyond brewers, Chemex also sells hourglass-shaped coffee mugs, beautiful glass kettles, and travel-sized pour-overs.
 Prefer an automatic pour over that will time the water for you?
 Take a look at the Ottomatic 2.0, which can brew hot and iced coffee.
+We also absolutely love the Technivorm Moccamaster, an automatic brewer that displaced the Chemex in our hearts.

 Looking for a little coffee-themed entertainment?
 Try the Chemex Game!